-ANSWER: We will first tackle your last question regarding where did "lesbian" come from.
-For starters, it did not come from the Bible.
-It is believed the term came from the reference to residents living on the island of Lesbos.
-This island, the largest one in the Aegean Sea right after Crete and Euboea, was home in the early 7th century B.C. to a female poet named Sappho.
-She was known for writing about her passionate relationships with other females.
-Her fame, which according to the 1911 Encyclopedia Britannica, rivalled that of Homer, and her sexual practices, led to the island's name being used to denote the relationships she described.
+Answer: The word Lesbians did not originate in the Bible.
+It is believed the term lesbians came from the reference to residents living on the island of Lesbos.
+This island, the third largest one in the Aegean Sea, was home in the early 7th century B.C. to a female poet named Sappho.

 Furthermore, although perfect love casts out fear for a mature Christian (1John 4:18), the fear of God's power to punish is also the beginning of wisdom among the unconverted (Psalm 111:10).
-People show they have God's love not by uncritical affection alone, but also by promoting "tough love" which requires obedience to His holy standards of conduct.
-Since the gay lifestyle ultimately produces emptiness, alienation, and unhappiness because of its intrinsically maladaptive nature (Romans 1:26 - 29), our heavenly Father does not want people to live that way for their own good.
+People show they have God's love not by unconditional affection alone, but also by promoting "tough love," which requires obedience to His holy standards of conduct.

 Since the lifestyles of lesbians ultimately produces emptiness, alienation, and unhappiness because of its intrinsically maladaptive nature (Romans 1:26 - 29), our heavenly Father does not want people to live that way.

 Contrary to what liberal Christians may believe, God did not change the moral law between the Testaments concerning the fundamentals of sexual morality that includes people acting like lesbians.
 There is no reason to believe fornication, adultery, bestiality, and alike are lawful today any more than they were in the time of Moses.